From lobster shacks and fireflies to linen tablecloths and candlelight, Maine is all about wicked good dining!

-- Freeport Public Market – 3 different food emporiums under 1 roof: Frias Taco Bar, Cafe Crepe, Kamasouptra.
+- Freeport Public Market – 4 different food emporiums under 1 roof: Frias Taco Bar, Cafe Crepe, Kamasouptra, Jeff’s Jamaican.
 Bow St. (2 blocks)

 - 1912 Cafe– Sandwiches, desserts, soft drinks.
 Inside, downstairs between the Main Store & the Hunting & Fishing Store (just past the river fish tank in LL Bean).
 (2 blocks)

-- Coffee By Design– also inside LL Bean, downstairs, by the waterfall.
+- Coffee By Design– Inside LL Bean, downstairs, by the waterfall.
 (2 blocks)

 - Ben & Jerry’s– You don’t need me to tell you what they serve!
-Behind Abercrombie on the LL Bean Campus.
+On the LL Bean Campus.
 (2 blocks)